glimte/mmate-docs/advanced/retry-logic.md

 # Message Retry Logic

+> **⚠️ Platform Differences**: Advanced retry features are primarily available in the Go implementation.
+The .NET implementation provides basic retry capabilities only.

 The retry mechanism provides resilience against transient failures when sending or publishing messages, handling temporary network issues, broker unavailability, or other intermittent problems.

 ## How It Works